-These are very similar but come from a French background, these are very similar to the butler models.
-In France, the clay that is used in the fine fireclay sinks were a bit more refined that the UK so they were able to achieve a thinner wall and more elegant look.
+These are very similar but come from a French background, these are very similar to the butler models but are considered to be a french farmhouse sink.
+In France, the clay that is used in the fine fireclay sinks were a bit more refined than the UK so they were able to achieve a thinner wall and more elegant look.

 Modern Designs and uses of ceramic sinks.

 Sometimes these sinks are being installed as undermount or similar to a semi-recessed basin, sometimes even an as on counter basins almost making it look like a miniature freestanding bath in the kitchen.
 If you're limited with space and you're considering a ceramic sink make sure you consider the size of the bench before you decide whether to get a double bowl sink or single bowl sink, whether you're going to go with the full classic look and consider towel rails a dishwashing machine, soap dispensers, size of the tallboys.

 Just make sure you have all the styles ready in your wishlist before you start making your decision because it could be a costly exercise.